-- 5. The application was AMENDED at the hearing to decrease the rent being claimed to \$173.50 for the period ending 31 May 2020 as a result on tenant payments on the account. - 6.
+- 5. The application was AMENDED at the hearing to add rent that has come due since the filing of the application.
+The new amount outstanding is \$2658.00 up to and including 31 May 2020. - 6.
 The tenant, was not present or represented at the hearing.
 The Tribunal's policies concerning notice requirements and hearing attendance has been adopted from the Rules of the Supreme Court, 1986. - a.
 Rule 29.05(2)(a) states a respondent to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, and where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he/she has been properly served.

-The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 07 May 2020 by serving the original documents to the email:
+The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 03 May 2020 by serving the original documents to the tenant personally at the rented premises.